abz-aleksey-qa/practical-task-1/readme.md

 - Output in console name of the most oldest employee
 - Output in console most pipular last name with counter
 - Create output file in the specified format (json or csv)
+- E2E tests for main logic of utility

 ## CLI parameters